-- 4.9.19 Section 4.14 of the guidance states that it will be for a planning authority to determine whether the relevant policy criteria have been met, taking into account the circumstances of the particular proposal.
-The guidance adds: - "NPF4 does not specify how much enhancement or 'net gain' should be delivered, though biodiversity should clearly be left in a 'demonstrably better state' than without intervention.
-Rather, the selection and design of enhancements will be a matter of judgement based on the circumstances of the individual case, taking into account a range of considerations." - 4.9.20 The guidance makes reference to the various considerations which are already set out in the NatureScot guidance issued in the Summer of 2023 with regard to NPF4 Policy 3 (as listed above). - 4.9.21 The draft guidance also makes reference to off-site delivery of enhancement proposals and states at Paragraph 4.19 that: - "Where the relevant policy tests cannot be met on site, off-site provision may be considered alongside on site.
-In these circumstances, off-site delivery should be as close as possible to the development site, with consideration being given firstly to the immediate landscape context and existing ecological value of the site." - 4.9.22 In early 2024 NatureScot consulted on 'a Biodiversity Metric for Scotland's Planning System'.
+4.9.16 Section 4.14 of the draft guidance states that it will be for a planning authority to determine whether the relevant policy criteria have been met, taking into account the circumstances of the particular proposal.
+It adds:

+"NPF4 does not specify how much enhancement, or 'net gain' should be delivered, though biodiversity should clearly be left in a 'demonstrably better state' than without intervention.
+Rather, the selection and design of enhancements will be a matter of judgement based on the circumstances of the individual case, taking into account a range of considerations."

+- 4.9.17 The draft guidance makes reference to the various considerations which are already set out in the NatureScot guidance issued in the Summer of 2023 with regard to NPF4 Policy 3 (as listed above). - 4.9.18 The draft guidance also makes reference to off-site delivery of enhancement proposals and states at Paragraph 4.19 that:

+"Where the relevant policy tests cannot be met on site, off-site provision may be considered alongside on site.
+In these circumstances, off-site delivery should be as close as possible to the development site, with consideration being given firstly to the immediate landscape context and existing ecological value of the site."

+- 4.9.19 In early 2024 NatureScot consulted on 'a Biodiversity Metric for Scotland's Planning System'.
 The consultation ended on 10 May 2024.
-The consultation paper outlines work that NatureScot has been commissioned by the Scotlish Government to develop a biodiversity metric for Scotland's planning system, to support delivery of NPF4 policy 3(b). - 4.9.23 This consultation paper does not propose solutions or reach conclusions on specific aspects of the Scottish biodiversity metric to be developed, as these are yet to be fully assessed.
-While work on developing a Scottish biodiversity metric is ongoing, NatureScot highlight here the advice set out in the Scottish Government's draft Planning Guidance on Biodiversity, as referenced above, namely that the absence of a universally adopted Scottish methodology / tool at the present time, should not be used to frustrate or delay decision making. - 4.9.24 The commission's final outputs will include: - a Scottish biodiversity planning metric tool (to be hosted on the NatureScot website), which is based on current understanding of science and evidence, clear and transparent in its workings, accessible and easy to use by relevant professionals with outputs understandable by decision makers, and which informs siting and design of development as well as evidence-based decision making; - > a user guide supporting the metric (together with any supporting information); and - > recommendations on any requirements for maintaining and updating the metric and supporting information. - 4.9.25 The Highland Council have also consulted upon and approved (May 2024) their own non-statutory Biodiversity Planning Guidance (BPG).
-The guidance is intended for use by THC, applicants and agents to ensure the consistent and proportionate implementation and interpretation of NPF4 Policy 3.
-The BPG sets out what supporting information is required to be submitted to demonstrate that conservation, restoration and enhancement as required by Policy 3 is provided.
+The consultation paper outlines work that NatureScot has been commissioned by the Scottish Government to develop a biodiversity metric for Scotland's planning system, to support delivery of NPF4 policy 3(b). - 4.9.20 This consultation paper does not propose solutions or reach conclusions on specific aspects of the Scottish biodiversity metric to be developed, as these are yet to be fully assessed.
+While work on developing a Scottish biodiversity metric is ongoing, NatureScot highlight here the advice set out in the Scottish Government's draft Planning Guidance on Biodiversity, as referenced above, namely that the absence of a universally adopted Scottish methodology / tool at the present time, should not be used to frustrate or delay decision making.

-- Key issues arising include a flexible approach to the use of a Biodiversity Net Gain (BNG) metric in relation to all development proposals of any scale until such time as the Scottish Government defines its own Scottish metric so support biodiversity net gain calculations.
-In the interim period, whist this metric is being developed and is released, THC 'recommend the English DEFRA metric, but do not require use of a metric'.
-The use of a 'distance multiplier' relative to the location of biodiversity from the development is also on hold until such time as the Scottish metric is agreed and released. - 4.9.27 The BPG has set a requirement that biodiversity enhancement arising from development within the THC area must be delivered within the Highland geographical area. - The BPG set out a desire for all development to deliver 10% biodiversity enhancement as a minimum.
-This ratio has been arrived at via benchmarking with England.
-However, as noted, until such time as Scottish metric has been delivered the guidance allows applications (Major and National Development) to demonstrate significant biodiversity enhancement in alternative ways.
-Such proposals should clearly and robustly set out how policy will be met in this regard.
-Where 10% / significant enhancement cannot be met on site alternative measures should be proposed. - 4.9.29 Finally, the BPG also puts in place provisions for a mechanism to be developed for a financial payment to be made to THC in exchange for the Council taking responsibility for securing the delivery of biodiversity or enhancement.
-This option whilst being retained in the guidance will remain 'unavailable' until such time as a detailed and robust methodology to identify costs and delivery payments is prepared and agreed.
-Meantime the delivery of compensation and enhancement on land within the control of the developer but out with the development areas, and use of third party offset provider / broker to delivery off-site is provided as options for developers.
+- 4.9.21 The commission's final outputs are expected to include: - > a Scottish biodiversity planning metric tool (to be hosted on the NatureScot website), which is based on current understanding of science and evidence, clear and transparent in its workings, accessible and easy to use by relevant professionals with outputs understandable by decision makers, and which informs siting and design of development as well as evidence-based decision making; and - > a user guide supporting the metric (together with any supporting information).